Cerium Oxide Carpet Wheel Plans

 This plan is free to use and share.

-But please note the following: Currently Rockhounding makes no warranties, expressed or implied, concerning the accuracy, completeness or suitability of the information provided here, and such information and data should not be construed or used as a legal description.
+But please note the following: Currently Rockhounding makes no warranties, expressed or implied, concerning the accuracy, completeness, or suitability of the information provided here, and such information and data should not be construed or used as a legal description.
 Activities associated with this plan can involve risk of injury, death, property damage, and other dangers associated with such activities.
 You understand that Currently Rockhounding cannot and does not assume responsibility for any such personal injury, death, or property damage resulting from your use of these plans.
 Currently Rockhounding is not responsible for the misuse or misrepresentation of the information provided in these plans, and any reliance you place on such information is therefore strictly at your own risk.

 Viewer Submissions